-The fact is, pregnancy weight gain is unavoidable and actually helps you and your baby because your baby gets all of its nutrients from you through the umbilical cord.
+Your baby as your baby gets all of its nutrients from you through the umbilical cord.
 This means that if you are not eating properly, nor is your baby.
-All your body's organs are being put under pressure, including your heart which pumps extra blood to the placenta during pregnancy and your legs and back, which have to support your growing bump.

 Research shows that eating too little whilst you are pregnant, so dieting or starving yourself, puts your baby at risk of premature birth or being born with a low-birth weight.
 In addition to this, eating too much, especially of the wrong foods can put your baby at risk of developing heart disease, diabetes and blood pressure problems later in life.

+Pregnancy weight is made up of more than just your baby.
 Luckily for us (and please do cling on to this thought as you weigh yourself) the weight you put on during pregnancy is not all body fat.
-It roughly comprises of:

 - Muscle development = 3.2 kg